ulsdevteam/islandora_datastreams_io/README.md

 Configuration for this module /admin/islandora/datastreams_io also serves as the launching point for the various operating modes.
 Perform schema test on import or transform to object MODS.

-When the *Perform schema test on import or transform to object MODS.* checkbox is checked, the code will perform a schema tests for MODS datastreams as well as provides a hook that can be used in coding a schema check within any user-developed module (see "Writing a custom hook_mods_schema_check" below).
+**Schema Checking** when the **Perform schema test on import or transform to object MODS.** checkbox is checked, whenever the destination datastream is MODS (via either the **Import** or **XSLT Transform** mode is used), the code will perform a schema tests for MODS datastreams as well as provides a hook that can be used in coding a schema check within any user-developed module (see "Writing a custom hook_mods_schema_check" below).

 **MODS to DC XSL Transform** creates DC derivatives for any set of objects that have had their MODS changed (via either Import or XSLT Transform mode).
 Selections are based off of the XML Form Builder's configured "MODS to DC" transforms and may include any choices that are added to the `xml_form_builder_get_transforms` choices because that function calls a hook to any module that wants to add a MODS to DC transform selection.